 - Conclusions are presented in an appropriate fashion and are supported by the data;

 - Experiments, statistics, and other analyses are performed correctly and are described in sufficient detail alongside all the supporting code and data (respectively licenses as Free Software and Open Data).

-The journal operates a ‘double-blind’ peer review process, meaning that authors and reviewers remain anonymous for the review process.
+The journal operates a ‘single-blind’ peer review process, meaning that authors are known to reviewers throughout the review process.
 Reviewers are not known to authors during the review process unless they choose to sign their reviews.

 Members of the editorial team/board are permitted to submit their own papers to the journal.
 In cases where an author is associated with the journal, they will be removed from all editorial tasks for that paper and another member of the team will be assigned responsibility for overseeing peer review.
 A competing interest must also be declared within the submission and any resulting publication.

 Articles, Reviews and Metapapers

 Three general principles guide the reviewing process at the Journal of Open Hardware:

 1. All contributions must meet the criteria of novelty and openness according to our editorial guidelines: hardware projects must be compliant with the OSHW definition; additional software must be licensed (whenever possible) under OSI-approved licenses; and all the data discussed in the paper must be also provided in raw form and made publicly accessible according with the FAIR principles (Findable, Accessible, Interoperable, Reusable).